 Our staff are provided with training on managing behaviour, as part of their induction process.
 In addition, some staff are trained in the use of the Team Teach approach to de-escalation and positive handling.

-Behaviour management also forms part of continuing professional development.
+Behaviour management and the consistent application of this policy also forms part of continuing professional development.

 17. Monitoring arrangements